Everest Base Camp Helicopter Tour

 Helicopter Flight From Everest View Hotel to Pheriche

-After leaving from the Everest View Hotel, your next flight is Pheriche.
-Located at an altitude of 4371m, Pheriche provides an amazing view of mountains, including Ama Dablam and Lhotse.
+After leaving the Everest View Hotel, your next flight is to Pheriche.
+Located at an altitude of 4371m, Pheriche provides a fantastic view of mountains, including Ama Dablam and Lhotse.
 Pheriche is a starting point for several renowned trekking routes, including the famous Everest Base Camp Trek and the risky Island Peak Climbing Tour.

 Trekkers can visit stunning valleys, massive forests, and charming Sherpa communities while taking in the natural beauty of the Himalayas.
 Pheriche is an attractive place that embodies the spirit of the Himalayas, making it a rewarding trip for those who visit.